 3. Cook the rice according to the packet instructions, drain it, rinse it in cold water, and then drain it again.
 Leave it in the fridge until it is needed.

 4. Meanwhile, heat the olive oil in a large pan and add the onion, garlic, coriander, cumin, turmeric, curry powder and chilli.
 Leave the mixture to soften for about 10 minutes on a low heat, adding a little water to the pan to keep the temperature low.
 Stir occasionally to make sure it doesn’t burn.
 Then add the tomatoes and lime juice and simmer for 5 minutes.

 5. Flake the fish into the pan; quarter the eggs and add these and the rice, too, and gently heat everything through.

 6. Serve each portion with a dollop of Greek yoghurt, a generous sprinkle of coriander and parsley and freshly ground black pepper: this may help you absorb the curcumin, the bright yellow chemical in the turmeric.

+In it, I share in detail what I have learnt about eating for happiness.
 By harnessing the power of food to boost my mood, not just on melancholy days, I have been able to stabilise my feelings.
-Nutrition has become an important element in my holistic approach to staying well, and I wanted to share what I've learnt in the happy kitchen.
+Nutrition has become an important element in my holistic approach to staying well.